 Rosie Mac, Certified Intentional Creativity© Facilitator and Artist from Christchurch, New Zealand witnessed her friend in California create five murals in less than a year and asked herself, “How can I contribute to my community?”
 The idea for having an Intention Tree mural in Christchurch was born.

 Rosie then asked Kerry Lee if she would consider coming back to Christchurch to paint with her.
 Kerry Lee said “YES!”, but I didn't take it seriously.
 Rosie had been healing from a head injury for the past two and a half years and her Intentional Creativity© work hadn’t been able to take the forefront for her.
 However Rosie was very serious about the possibility of having an Intention Tree mural in Christchurch and went to a “Meet The Councilor” invitation on Facebook to ask how she could make it happen.
-Christchurch City Councilor Vicki Buck was enthusiast about the concept and photos Rosie showed her of Kerry Lee’s Intention Tree mural in Napa.
+Christchurch City Councilor Vicki Buck was enthusiastic about the concept and photos Rosie showed her of Kerry Lee’s Intention Tree mural in Napa.
 Vicki then put Rosie in contact with The Enliven Places Program Team, who also put her in contact with Christchurch Central Business Association Manager, Paul Lonsdale.

 “Rosie Mac and I are very excited to bring this beautiful, meaningful interactive experiential mural to the residents and visitors at Christchurch where the seven trees can provide insightful moments for many years to come.
 Our dreams are to have these murals throughout the world!”